-In late July each year 250,000 gather in Stavanger to take part in Scandinavia’s leading food festival.
+In late July each year 250,000 gather in Stavanger to take part in Scandinavia’s leading food festival, The Gladmat festival.

 Gladmat, literally meaning “happy food” has in 2014 been held for 16 consecutive years.
 The organizer states that “Gladmat is a showcase for food production, gastronomy and food culture, a venue where consumers and food producers meet.
 Gladmat is the leading food festival, both in Norway and the Nordic countries, and aim to promote the public interest in food and food culture.”

 They are quite right and they have succeeded very well with that.
 Yet, the festival balances every year on a tightrope.

 Gladmat has an aim to be a festival and meeting place for people involved in the food industry, a task that in Stavanger is concentrated around The Culinary Institute of Norway (Gastronomisk institutt) and the Norwegian Bocuse d’Or world champions who have been associated with it.
 There is an underlying risk that the ambitions are too high, the criteria too narrow and the interest beyond the relatively narrow gourmet ranks is too small.

 In this respect I would believe the festival has succeeded quite well, seen from a consumer’s point of view.
 The reason is that among all the stalls, stands and tents that are put up around the harbour in Stavanger, there are several exhibitors with a very special emphasis on gourmet cuisine, serving extra-ordinary dishes, always coming up with a something innovative.
 The main, “official” tent offered in 2014 a multiple course dinner with entertainment at the price of 1490 NOK (240 US$).